wartburgritter0/IFCPlusPlusArchiv2/README.md

 branch master
 =============
-branch master should allways compile on up to date Debian Jessie
+branch master has changes to compile on Debian Testing (Jessie) and Ubuntu Trusty Tahr (14.04)

 branch svn
 =============
 clone of the original SVN-Repository of Fabian Gerold  http://ifcplusplus.googlecode.com/

-It has Linux support since the SVN was reinitialised at June, 3.
-2014